TOAST-DOCS/Smart-Downloader/en/sut-guide.md

 ## Getting Started

-Smart Downloader Unity Tool, or SUT is a tool to upload and deploy resources for Unity.
+Smart Downloader Unity Tool (SUT) is a tool to upload and deploy resources for Unity.

 ### Environments